-(2) Evaluation of impairment of property, plant and equipment, right-of-use assets, and intangible assets
+(II) Evaluation of impairment of property, plant and equipment, and right-of-use assets

 In the process of evaluating asset impairment, the Group needs to rely on its subjective judgment and determines the independent cash flow of a specific asset group, the number of the asset's useful lives, and potential future gains and losses based on asset use patterns and industry characteristics.
 Changes in estimates due to changes in financial position or corporate strategy may result in significant impairment or reversal of recognized impairment losses in the future.
-Please refer to Notes 6(8), (9), and (11) for the description of the key assumptions adopted for the recoverable amount.
+Please refer to Notes 6(8) and (9) for the description of the key assumptions adopted for the recoverable amount.